Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 A pixel is the smallest addressable screen element, it is the smallest piece of the display screen we can control.

 # What are the differences between Manual drafting and Computer Graphics?
-- Manual drafting is considerably faster because the tools are readily available.
-It can be completed in a predictable amount of time **unlike**
+- Manual drafting is **considerably faster** because the tools are readily available.
+It can be completed in a predictable amount of time **unlike** Computer graphics which takes a considerable amount of load time such as for writing the program, debugging it.
+-